vserova/book/pages/ch_cgi.md

     Status: 200 OK

-By default, the <span class="nctnt ncbi-class">CCgiApplication</span> framework will issue a status line with an appropriate status code (e.g. 200 for success; 400 for a malformed HTTP request, etc.).
-To set a non-default status code use <span class="nctnt ncbi-func">CCgiResponse::SetStatus()</span> or <span class="nctnt ncbi-func">CCgiApplication::SetHTTPStatus()</span>.
-You can also override <span class="nctnt ncbi-func">CCgiApplication::OnException()</span> for custom handling of exceptions.
+By default, the `CCgiApplication` framework will issue a status line with an appropriate status code (e.g. 200 for success; 400 for a malformed HTTP request, etc.).
+To set a non-default status code use `CCgiResponse::SetStatus()` or `CCgiApplication::SetHTTPStatus()`.
+You can also override `CCgiApplication::OnException()` for custom handling of exceptions.

 The official list of HTTP status codes along with hyperlinks to their definitive meanings can be found at: <http://www.iana.org/assignments/http-status-codes/http-status-codes.xhtml> However, status codes issued by NCBI CGI applications should be selected from [Table 7](#table-7), which is a subset of the official list plus two special non-standard additions (299 and 499).
 There is also a class, [CRequestStatus](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/doxyhtml/classCRequestStatus.html), that holds an enumeration of the valid NCBI C++ Toolkit status codes.
-(Although the class is named <span class="nctnt ncbi-class">CRequestStatus</span>, it relates to HTTP response status codes.)
+(Although the class is named `CRequestStatus`, it relates to HTTP response status codes.)

 Table 7.
 HTTP Status Codes